Gaza Strip famine

 Displaced Palestinians gather to receive food from a charity in Deir al-Balah, Gaza Strip (June 2024).

-The population of the Gaza Strip is undergoing a famine as a result of an Israeli blockade during the Gaza war that prevents basic essentials and humanitarian aid from entering Gaza, as well as airstrikes that have destroyed food infrastructure, such as bakeries, mills, and food stores, causing a widespread scarcity of essential supplies.
+The population of the Gaza Strip underwent a famine as a result of an Israeli blockade during the Gaza war between 22 August 2025 and 19 December 2025.
+The prevention of basic essentials and humanitarian aid from entering Gaza, as well as airstrikes that destroyed food infrastructure, such as bakeries, mills, and food stores, caused a widespread scarcity of essential supplies.
 (Note: According to B'Tselem, the famine risk is a direct outcome of Israeli policy: "This reality is not a byproduct of war, but a direct result of Israel's declared policy.
 Residents now depend entirely on food supplies from outside Gaza, as they can no longer produce almost any food themselves.
 Most cultivated fields have been destroyed, and accessing open areas during the war is dangerous in any case.
 Bakeries, factories and food warehouses have been bombed or shut down due to lack of basic supplies, fuel and electricity.")
-Humanitarian aid has also been blocked by protests at borders and ports.
-Increasing societal breakdown in Gaza, including looting, has also been cited as a barrier to the provision of aid.
+Humanitarian aid was also blocked by protests at borders and ports.
+Increasing societal breakdown in Gaza, including looting, was also cited as a barrier to the provision of aid.

-As of August 2025, Integrated Food Security Phase Classification (IPC) projections show 100% of the population are experiencing "high levels of acute food insecurity", and 32% are projected to face Phase 5 catastrophic levels by 30 September 2025.
-On 22 August 2025, the IPC said that famine is taking place in one of the five governorates in the Gaza Strip: specifically, the Gaza Governorate which includes Gaza City.
-The IPC added that, within the next month, famine was likely to also occur in both the Deir al-Balah Governorate and Khan Yunis Governorate.
+By August 2025, Integrated Food Security Phase Classification (IPC) projections showed that 100% of the population are experiencing "high levels of acute food insecurity", and 32% were projected to face Phase 5 catastrophic levels by 30 September 2025.
+On 22 August 2025, the IPC said that famine is taking place in at least one of the five governorates in the Gaza Strip: specifically, the Gaza Governorate which includes Gaza City.
+The IPC added that, within the next month, famine was likely to also occur in both the Deir al-Balah Governorate and the Khan Yunis Governorate.
 The IPC had insufficient data on the North Gaza Governorate for a classification but concluded that conditions were likely similar or worse than in the Gaza Governorate.
-Within the next 6 weeks as of 16 August, the number of people in IPC Phase 5 is expected to rise from 500,000 to over 640,000.
+Within the next 6 weeks as of 16 August, the number of people in IPC Phase 5 was expected to rise from 500,000 to over 640,000.

-Israel has been accused of using starvation as a weapon of war to commit genocide against the Palestinian people in Gaza.
-On 21 November 2024, the International Criminal Court issued arrest warrants for Israeli prime minister Benjamin Netanyahu and former defence minister Yoav Gallant due to "reasonable grounds" that they bear criminal responsibility for "the war crime of starvation as a method of warfare".
-The United States "fundamentally reject[ed]" the ICC decision to issue the warrants.
-The genocide has been recognized by a United Nations special committee and commission of inquiry, Amnesty International, and other experts and human rights organisations.

-On 22 October 2025, the International Court of Justice found that Israel is obliged to guarantee sufficient food to Gazans and to allow UNRWA to operate in Gaza.